Eugleo/magic-racket/README.md

 This extension adds support for [Racket](http://www.racket-lang.org) to VS Code.
 With the newly added support for language server protocol, we're proud to say that Magic Racket is **the best** Racket extension for VS Code.

+## Setting up

+1. Install Magic Racket.
+You can do that from the [VS Code extension marketplace](https://marketplace.visualstudio.com/items?itemName=evzen-wybitul.magic-racket).
+2. Install the [racket-langserver](https://github.com/jeapostrophe/racket-langserver) by runnning the following command:

+    ```bash
+    raco pkg install racket-langserver
+    ```

+    Or update it using

+    ```bash
+    raco pkg update racket-langserver
+    ```

 ## Features

 Magic Racket **does**